fuzziqersoftware/newserv/README.md

 * `$edit exp N`: Set your total amount of EXP (does not affect level)
 * `$edit level N`: Set your current level (recomputes stats, but does not affect EXP)
 * `$edit tech TECH-NAME LEVEL`: Set the level of one of your techniques

+## REST API

+newserv has an optional HTTP server that provides a way to programmatically get data from the server in realtime.
+This is intended for use with external integrations; for example, a web site could query this API to get the current player count to display on the home page.

+The HTTP server is disabled by default, and you have to explicitly enable it in config.json if you want this functionality.
+If you enable it, make sure that the HTTP port can't be accessed from the public Internet!
+The API provides a lot of internal data about players and games, and it should only be accessed by programs that you've written or that you trust.

+To enable the HTTP server, add a port number in the HTTPListen list in config.json.
+The HTTP server will listen on that port.

+Currently, all endpoints only provide data (and hence are GET requests); there are no methods to make changes to the server state or take actions.
+All returned data is JSON-encoded.
+The HTTP server has the following endpoints:
+* `/y/data/ep3-cards`: Returns the Episode 3 card definitions.
+* `/y/data/ep3-cards-trial`: Returns the Episode 3 Trial Edition card definitions.
+* `/y/data/common-tables`: Returns the parameters for generating common items (ItemPT files).
+This endpoint returns a lot of data and can be slow!
+* `/y/data/rare-tables`: Returns a list of rare table names.
+* `/y/data/rare-tables/<TABLE-NAME>` (for example, `/y/data/rare-tables/rare-table-v4`): Returns the contents of a rare item table.
+* `/y/data/config`: Returns the server's configuration file.
+* `/y/clients`: Returns information about all connected clients on the game server.
+* `/y/proxy-clients`: Returns information about all connected clients on the proxy server.
+* `/y/lobbies`: Returns information about all lobbies and games.
+* `/y/server`: Returns information about the server.
+* `/y/rare-drops/stream`: WebSocket endpoint that sends messages whenever an announceable rare item is dropped in any game.
+Announceable rare items are items for which an in-game or server-wide text message is sent announcing the find.
+* `/y/summary`: Returns a summary of the server's state, connected clients, active games, and proxy sessions.
+* `/y/all`: Returns everything.
+This endpoint can be slow!

 # Non-server features